rhlowe/Alamo-Movie-Listing-Page/plan.md

 ## Stuff I want to do, but probably won't because of time limits

+[ ] switch to an angular service for data fetching
 [ ] code coverage
 [ ] PWA for data caching and offline access
 [ ] tests for main application component